Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/components/modal.md

 {{< ods-incompatibility-alert >}}
 This variant should not be used because it does not respect the Orange Design System specifications.

-For the correct design, please refer to [Modals](https://system.design.orange.com/0c1af118d/p/16d9f3-modals/b/774d3d) on the Orange Design System website.
+Please refer to the [Modals](https://system.design.orange.com/0c1af118d/p/16d9f3-modals/b/774d3d) guidelines on the Orange Design System website.
 {{< /ods-incompatibility-alert >}}

 <div class="modal fade" id="exampleModalLong" tabindex="-1" aria-labelledby="exampleModalLongTitle" aria-hidden="true">